-My remaining company funds are below £25,000
+If your remaining company funds are below £25,000

-My remaining company funds are over £25,000
+If your remaining company funds are over £25,000

-For funds distributed over £25,000 there are two options:
+For funds distributed over £25,000, there are two options:

-- Apply to have your company struck-off and treat the amount drawn as dividends
+- Apply to have your company struck off and treat the amount drawn as dividends

 - Enter an MVL and apply for the funds to be treated as a ‘capital distribution.’